 My fostering journey began on a car ride home from my dad’s house in 2013.

 My wife, Alex, and I had been discussing starting a family for a while, and I had always enjoyed and valued working with at-risk kids, be it as a volunteer for Big Brothers/Big Sisters, or through childhood literacy programs.
 But this conversation was different.

 “Why should we wait?”
 I asked.
 “Why not do this now?”

 And we did.
 The morning after that car ride, we called to inquire about fostering kids.
 Within months, we were licensed for birth-to-three placements and welcomed in two children.
 Once they moved, we changed agencies and began focusing on teenage girls with mental health challenges.
 We have since welcomed in a preteen and a young woman we adopted at age 16, after eight years in out-of-home care.

 I started The Foster Lane in 2016.
 My goal: Help others avoid some of the challenges we faced, through coaching.

 That started with learning.
-Since 2016, I have spent more than 1,000 hours reading books on trauma, children’s brain development, parenting strategies, and foster and adoption; watching videos and listening to podcasts on those same topics; and attending conferences on trauma, foster care, and parenting.
-I’m about to be certified by the Parent Coaching Institute, as I look to expand my parent coaching practice.
+Since 2016, I have spent more than 1,400 hours reading books on trauma, children’s brain development, parenting strategies, and foster and adoption; watching videos and listening to podcasts on those same topics; and attending conferences on trauma, foster care, and parenting.
+I successfully completed the Parent Coaching Certification program through the Parent Coaching Institute.

 I want to share my experience with my clients, helping me and others become better parents.
 We are in this together.